angular/material/docs/content/Theming/01_introduction.md

 ### Palettes

 A palette is a collection of hues.
-By default, Angular Material ships with all palettes from the material design spec built in.
+By default, AngularJS Material ships with all palettes from the material design spec built in.
 Valid palettes include:

 - red